 Some dogs (like dogs that live in a high-risk area or dogs who need to be boarded) might also need these vaccinations:

-For cats, we offer the FVRCP vaccine and Rabies Purevax (when considered neccesary)
+For cats, we offer the FVRCP vaccine and Rabies (it’s the same vaccine given to dogs)

 The FVRCP vaccine protects against 3 viruses:

 - Calici virus